orey/papers/docs/articles/various-stages.md

 Presentation done in Airbus Helicopters for the PMI France Chapter.

-Click to see the [Prezi presentation](https://prezi.com/lguq169w2vuu/the-various-stages-of-digital-transformation/?utm_campaign=share&utm_medium=copy).
+Click to see the [presentation](../pdf/the-various-stages-of-enterprise-transformation.pdf).

 (*June 2015*)